vmware-archive/PivotalMySQLWeb/README.md

 managing tables, views, indexes which can all be performed via the user interface, while you still have the ability to directly execute any number of SQL statements

-It includes the following capabilities:
+It includes the following capabilities :

 <ul>
     <li>Multiple Command SQL worksheet for DDL and DML</li>